rreddy626/spring25/fairness/feb-26.md

 # Fairness - Policy aspects

+The following blog is about how AI systems, often built on historically biased data, can perpetuate discrimination and the challenges that existing legal frameworks—like anti-discrimination laws and copyright regulations—face in addressing these issues.
+It explores the tension between technological innovation and fairness, urging a reevaluation of legal strategies to better safeguard against the unintended discrimatory consequences of algorithmic decision-making.

 ## Introduction:

 AI and technologies driven by big data increasingly shape the decisions that impact our lives, from hiring and lending to healthcare and policing.
 At face value, these technologies promise objectivity and efficiency, but beneath their veneer of algorithmic objectivity lies a concerning reality.
 These systems, which are trained on historical data, often inherit, perpetuate, and reinforce societal biases with alarming precision and at an unprecedented scale.
 For example, automated systems used in hiring may systematically favor male candidates for technical roles, while predictive policing systems might perpetuate racial profiling, disproportionately targeting minority communities.
 These patterns of bias, though often unintentional and increasingly measurable/targeted by technical solutions, are not just technical flaws.
 They are also moral and legal challenges that demand urgent attention.